Customer feedback

 View or download our Housing Ombudsman Complaints Self-Assessment (PDF).

-The complaint process has 2 stages.
+The complaint process has two stages.

-Stage 1 is a response from an appropriate manager or officer of the service.
-Your stage 1 response should be issued within 10 working days of your complaint being acknowledged.
-Any extension to this should be no more than a further 10 working days, without good reason.
-If the timescale is extended beyond the maximum of 20 working days, you will be provided with the contact details for the ombudsman.
+Stage 1 involves a response from an appropriate manager or officer of the service.
+This should be issued within 10 working days of the complaint being acknowledged, with a possible extension of up to 20 working days.

 Telephone: 0300 111 3000